Deputations and petitions

 Petitions

-Petitions may be presented to Council or any of its committees, local boards or community boards, as long as the subject matter falls within the terms of reference of the intended meeting.
+Petitions may be presented to the Council or any of its committees or community boards, as long as the subject matter falls within the terms of reference of the intended meeting.

 Petitions must contain at least 20 signatures and consist of fewer than 150 words (not including signatories).
-They must be received by the Chief Executive at least five working days before the meeting at which they will be presented (this requirement may be waived by the chairperson).
+They must be received by the chief executive at least 7 days before the meeting at which they will be presented (this requirement may be waived by the chairperson).

 Any petitions can be sent to [email protected].
 The team will be in contact with the petitioner to make the relevant arrangements.

-A petitioner who presents a petition to Council or any of its committees and subcommittees, local boards or community boards, may speak for five minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
-The Chairperson can terminate the presentation of the petition if they believe the petitioner is being disrespectful, offensive or making malicious statements.
+A petitioner who presents a petition to the Council or any of its committees or community boards, may speak for 5 minutes (excluding questions) about the petition, unless the meeting resolves otherwise.
+The chairperson can terminate the presentation of the petition if they believe the petitioner is being disrespectful, offensive or making malicious statements.